Updated: Apr 7

 I already know how much MLD will benefit my Mum as she recovers from the surgery, both from my understanding of the physiological effects of MLD, and from the many other clients I have treated after their total knee replacements (TKR).
 My Mum will have the advantage of receiving MLD even before her surgery, but most of the clients I have treated over the years have come to me after around 6-months, when their post surgical rehab should be nearing its end, and life returning to normal.

-If my clients had experienced the expected course of healing during their rehabilitation, I probably would not have seen them in my clinic.
-Almost everyone I treated after TKR had a poor outcome, with significant swelling, pain and limited range of movement long after all these issues should have resolved.
+my clients had experienced the expected course of healing during their rehabilitation, I probably would not have seen them in my clinic.
+Almost everyone I treated after TKR had experienced a poor surgical outcome, with significant swelling, pain and limited range of movement long after all these issues should have resolved.
 A short course of MLD usually got things back on track.

 But you don't have to take my word for it.
-Research conducted at the University of Western Australia (1), with MLD applied by an accredited Dr Vodder therapist showed
+Research conducted at the University of Western Australia (1), with MLD applied by an accredited Dr Vodder therapist showed that participants had

 "significantly greater active knee flexion in the MLD group when compared with the control (no MLD) group.. ..prior to hospital discharge.. ..and at 6 weeks post-surgery"(1).